top of page

 Enter Love Nest: a creative design studio dedicated to the dreamers.
 This is the place for the love birds with a flair for the sentimental.
 The entrepreneurs plotting a life changing business.
 The reliable birthday card senders, both aspiring and veteran.

 For me, the concept of Love Nest was born out of necessity, during a time when home became an unpredictable, inescapable safe haven.
-Craving joy in the midst of tough times, I've traded in my title of "Burnt Out Freelancer" for a shiny new badge that reads "Hopeful Creative Director."
+Craving joy in the midst of tough times, I've traded in my "Burnt Out Freelancer" badge for a shiny new one that reads "Hopeful Creative."
 I love pink.
 I'm political.
-Sometimes I putz around the house waiting on the inspiration to strike, other times I sit down at a coffee shop for 9 hours straight.
+Sometimes I putz around waiting on the inspiration to strike, but I always find it.
 I know my worth.
 I trust my voice.
 I'm feeling good.

 Thanks for reading.